-Against this background, we successfully implement a mechanistic model approach in this study, which can be used to investigate different strategies of selective logging in humid lowland rainforest types, such as those found in French Guiana's production forests similar to Paracou.
-We linked empirical data from the Paracou test site and forest modeling.
-We have succeeded in developing a consistent parameterization for the FORMIND forest model including a management module, so that it is now possible to conduct simulation experiments estimating the long-term effects of current forestry on future forest growth and structure.
-In this respect, we took a first step by examining the model results of a simulation experiment.
-By comparing these with field data (Paracou’s forest inventories), quantitative statements on the variability of the selective logging intensity of commercial tree species were made possible in exemplary scenarios.
-In addition, the forest model was able to evaluate variables (gross primary production, leaf area index, and Shannon-index) whose empirical measurement on different scales is complex or has not yet been carried out.
+Against this background, we successfully implement a mechanistic model approach in this study, which can be used to investigate different strategies of selective logging in humid lowland rainforest types similar to the study site’s Paracou in French Guiana.
+We linked empirical data from the test site and forest modeling and have succeeded in developing a parameterization for the FORMIND forest model including a management-module.
+It is now possible to conduct simulation experiments estimating the long-term effects of current forestry on future forest growth and structure.
+In this respect, we took a first step by examining results of simulation scenarios.
+Furthermore, it was possible to evaluate variables (gross primary production, leaf area index, and Shannon-index) whose empirical measurement on different scales is complex or has not yet been carried out.
+This methodological approach may allow developing forest management strategies that are more economic and ecological friendly.

-With regard to our methodological and scientific findings, the following questions still need to be answered: How do repeated logging events affect forest succession, resilience, and structure?
-What role does the specification of minimum stem diameters of harvestable commercial trees play in this context?
-Furthermore, there are different types of disturbance to forest stands caused by logging events leading to damages, such as tree felling for skid trails, thinning, and firewood exploitation.
-Hence, what may the long-term influences be on forest growth regarding these management strategies?
-Moreover, taking environmental factors, such as climate change, into account: what influence may this have on future forest growth and structure?
-Can such studies being conducted for the Paracou site be extended to the entire Amazon region?
-In the future, we intend to develop reduced impact strategies by means of further simulation experiments showing the best possible relationship between maximum yield and minimum impact of logging on forest growth.
-Furthermore, we intend to evaluate the effects of a wider range of management strategies in the context of climatic changes on long-term forest growth dynamics by implementing an updated version of the management module into the model architecture.
-This methodological approach will allow the development of forest management strategies that are more economic and ecological friendly.
 Knowledge gained through such simulation experiments can help decision-makers (REDD+ and FSC-labeling).

 Acknowledgements